kz882/gym/README.md

 - [ ] Differentiate x from merge juntions
 - [ ] Add road lines graphically
 - [ ] Fix joints of roads in some weird cases
-- [ ] Change img of car when not racing

 ---